lusid1/Preservation-HiltonUltimateTeamPlay/README.md

 ------
 ## About
 Hilton Ultimate Team Play is a first-person interactive employee training program produced for the Hilton Garden Inn chain in the US between 2008 and 2009.
 It was built by VirtualHeroes on the ViciousEngine for the Sony PSP.
-A PC demo version was released in 2008, followed by the full version on PSP in 2009.
+A PC demo version was created in 2008, followed by the full version on PSP in 2009.

 The original press release has been archived here: https://web.archive.org/web/20080501094530/http://www.virtualheroes.com/newsDetails.asp?nid=31